Henrilin28/H-1B_visa_Enigma/Exploration.md

   ![time_diff](./src/time_diff.png)

   From the figures, we can find out around 80% people wait no more than 100 days.
 Therefore, the applicant should expect the application result will be around 3 months.
 For further study, we should take the application result into account so we can understand that what normally the accepted result it is.

+- Spatial Info visualization:

+  spatial information can be visualized  by summarizing the city information. shapely, Fiona and geopandas can be used to discover the spatial pattern of the data.

 - What kind of job should international search for?